AntonisGkortzis/islander/guide.md

 * [Scuna Restaurant](https://www.tripadvisor.com.gr/Restaurant_Review-g775993-d1116122-Reviews-Scuna_Restaurant-Skiathos_Town_Skiathos_Sporades.html)

 #### <a name="toDoInSkiathos"></a>Things to do
 * Visit [Skiathos town](https://www.skiathos-tours.gr/en/what-to-see/sights/skiathos-town.php): The island's capital and its port is the town of Skiathos, which stretches from the beach to the hills.
-It is the main place of residence for the locals and economical, cultural and administrative center of Skiathos.
 The port is divided into two by the beautiful little peninsula Bourtzi.
 The city is vibrant all summer long and offers every visitor a variety of options in dining, entertainment, accommodation and anything else needed.
 Skiathos town is ideal for walks in its narrow alleys, as well as for shopping and its intense nightlife.
-It is also the main starting point for most boat day trips around the island since they perform daily routes.

 * Visit [Bourtzi](https://www.skiathos-tours.gr/en/what-to-see/sights/peninsula-bourtzi.php): Don’t pass up the chance to visit Bourtzi, a small peninsula with lush vegetation where the ruins of a Venetian fortress still stand.
 Today it is one of the most romantic spots on Skiathos thanks to its densely planted pine trees and stunning views of the archipelago.